 3) Paint rooms for when you’re actually in them.

-This is probably different for everyone.
-For me this means our cold, snowy winters and night time… for several reasons.
+It’s probably different for everyone, but for me this means our cold, snowy winters and night time… for several reasons.
 John and I both work full-time days, and in the warmer months we’re outside most of the time until dusk… and sometimes later.

 This doesn’t mean I don’t take other things into account as well, but winter and night time are my main considerations.